fredilarsen/ModuleInterface/README.md

 The ModuleInterface code in a master typically uses more storage space and RAM than within a module.
 It is still fine to run on an Arduino Uno or Nano, but when adding the HTTP client (and implicitly the large required Ethernet and ArduinoJson libraries), it is necessary to step up to an Arduino Mega or similar for the master.

+Also read the [design principles](documentation/README.md) document.

 #### PJON
 The ModuleInterface class that is used by a module, and the ModuleInterfaceSet class that is used by a master, implement transport logic and serialization/deserialization and other functionality, but do not implement any communication.
 The communication between modules is designed to be handled by deriving a class from each of these two, and letting these classes do the talking by some protocol.

 This library is not worth much without a proper communication bus for letting a master and multiple modules talk together.
-Luckily, we have the brilliant [PJON] (https://github.com/gioblu/PJON) communication bus library created by *Giovanni Blu Mitolo* available, and this has been used as the primary choice for this library.
+Luckily, we have the brilliant [PJON](https://github.com/gioblu/PJON) communication bus library created by *Giovanni Blu Mitolo* available, and this has been used as the primary choice for this library.
 The PJON library can be used for single-wire multi-master bus communication directly between Arduinos with no extra hardware, a brilliant feat.
 It can also be used for wireless communication, so ModuleInterface modules need not be wired to the master.
 The PJON library also supports a lot of different devices, making it a great choice.
 The ModuleInterface library does only use PJON for single-master communication.

 #### Module implementation